jyantsss/bandit_otw/README.md

 echo I am user bandit23 | md5sum | cut -d ' ' -f 1”  which gives password like value and is the filename inside /tmp/ where pw is stored.

 step3: now cat /tmp/value_obtained_by running_previous_command to get the pw.
+# level 23-24

+password:

+gb8KRRCsshuZXI0tUuR6ypOFjiZbf3G8

+Process:

+step1: read the script file in cronjob_bandit24 as done in previous level.

+(Note: in the script, a loop is implemented through all files even if it is hidden.

+inside the do statement if files are not hidden files , then owner is checked.
+If the owner is bandit23 then all files are executed for 60 sec then process is terminated using “-s”. finally the file is deleted.)

+step2: Now make your own script. create folders /tmp/myscript using command “

+mkdir /tmp/myscript”

+step4: navigate to the folder.
+Now make [myyscript.sh](http://myyscript.sh) and pw.txt file inside myscript folder.

+step5: nano [myscript.sh](http://myscript.sh) and write the script “

+#!/bin/bash

+cat /etc/bandit_pass/bandit24 > /tmp/myscript/pw.txt”

+this is store the pw into pw.txt file.

+step6: “ls -la” inside myscript folder.

+step7: change the permission using “chmod 777 [myyscript.sh](http://myyscript.sh/)”

+step8: now copy the file to /var/spool/bandit24/foo using the command “

+cp [myyscript.sh](http://myyscript.sh/) /var/spool/bandit24_pass.sh/foo”

+step9: cat pw.txt to get the pw.